arangodb/arangodb/Documentation/Books/Manual/Upgrading/Starter/README.md

 2018/05/09 12:33:28 coordinator 3  3.3.7
 2018/05/09 12:33:28 Upgrading of all servers controlled by this starter done, you can continue with the next starter now.
 ```

-Agent1, dbserver 1 and coordinator 1 are successively updated and the last messages indicates that the `POST` request can be sent so the next starter.
-After this procedure has been repeated for every starter the last starter shows:
+_Agent_ 1, _DBSserver_ 1 and _Coordinator_ 1 are successively updated and the last
+messages indicate that the `POST` request can be sent so the next _Starter_.
+After this
+procedure has been repeated for every _Starter_ the last _Starter_ will show:

 ```
 2018/05/09 12:35:59 Server versions:
 2018/05/09 12:35:59 agent 1        3.3.8